Clever use of technology can radically transform a company’s ability to reach its entire workforce

 Wyzetalk creates an open and direct channel of communication between head office and the entire workforce, enabling organisations to be more productive and responsive.
 Employees receive information relevant to their function, and management teams have a view of whether tasks have been completed and understood.
 In an emergency or crisis, an immediate response can be actioned.
-But more than just information sharing, we’re digitalising organisational processes like payslip and leave processing and many other paper-based systems that take time away from more productive activities.
+But more than just information sharing, we’re improving operational efficiency by digitalising organisational processes like payslip and leave processing and many other paper-based systems that take time away from more productive activities.
 Everybody wins when employees feel appreciated, when they have more time to spend with their families and when they can focus and work harder to achieve results that translate into financial gains and growth.

 Kappers and his partner Gerhard Pretorius developed Wyzetalk to solve these challenges.
 Seven years since being founded, Wyzetalk, has received numerous awards for excellence and innovation, with more than 25 blue-chip clients choosing to work with Wyzetalk, including Anglo American, De Beers Group, RCL, Sun International, Shoprite and Woolworths.
 In the last year Wyzetalk has expanded its footprint to four continents and launched a European operation.

-Kappers notes that content is as important as the channel of communication.
+Kappers notes that content is as important as the channel of employee communication.
 “Our Professional Services team has great insight into different sectors, employee demographics and best practice.
 We walk a journey with clients, leveraging the capability of our technology to communicate effectively, increase engagement and improve the overall employee experience and organisational wellness.”